-Lighthouse functions as an API-driven platform with an HTML5 interface.
-It provides secure access to remote networks regardless of how they are connected or how users interact with the system.
+Lighthouse is an API-driven platform with an HTML5 interface that provides secure access to remote networks regardless of how devices are connected or how a user interacts with the system.

 In combination with select Opengear Appliances, Lighthouse can push and manage Docker containers to each remote location to provide additional functionality and automation.